Home Study Course©

 The STA Home Study Course© is the STA’s proprietary e-learning course.
 Although website based, it is fully downloadable and may be used online or offline by PC, Mac, iPad or Android machines.

-The new (2018) version of the course, which covers the syllabi for both the Part 1 and the Part 2 examinations, offers 15 subject teaching units written specifically for it by leading market technicians.
+The course covers the syllabi for both the Part 1 and the Part 2 examinations, offers 15 subject teaching units written specifically for it by leading market technicians.
 Each unit includes exercises to self-test progress.
 In addition, the course offers an exam preparation module and a set of past Part 2 exam papers, as well as a supplement containing advice on technical analysis report writing.

 Who should opt for the STA Home Study Course?

 Anyone who does not wish to or is not able to travel to London to attend the STA Diploma Part 1 and 2 courses.

 The units are presented using text and graphical information.
 In total, the 15 teaching units contain over 350 images, and close to 100,000 words – all presented in ‘digestible’ sections.
 Each teaching unit is introduced by a video resumé, and each contains an animated focus chart.
 Each unit provides access to a store of multiple choice questions and answers in ‘Exambuilder’ to self-test progress, and to test understanding of each topic before sitting the STA examinations.
 The multiple choice format is also useful practice for the Part 1 exam.
 The exam prep module then offers further Part 1 guidance in its first section, with the second, much longer, section dedicated to detailed advice on how to approach the higher level Part 2 examination.